 Though it is not entirely justified, PIM is considered a “necessary cost.”
 That is unfortunate, as it makes the organization more efficient, (in)directly increases sales, and reduces returns.
 Still, the PIM you select needs to fit your budget.

 We have developed a custom PIM Costs tool to help you budget the costs of your PIM project.
 It includes selecting, designing, implementing, and licensing a PIM tool that fits your organization’s ambitions.

 The Business Benefits Of A Modern PIM Solution

 A well-designed PIM system can transform the way a company does business.
 It can be far more than a tool to present products to customers.
 PIM can also be the catalyst for change within a company.
 Many organizations have become more aware of the benefits of PIM.

-We therefore have created an extensive (but not exhaustive) list of PIM benefits:
+We, therefore, have created an extensive (but not exhaustive) list of PIM benefits:

 - An expanded product range – Streamline how you take on product lines.
 Then you can introduce more niche products at a lower cost.

-- Reduced costs – Free up your product managers to spend time where it matters.
+- Reduced costs – Free your product managers to spend time where it matters.
 Do this with PIM’s automation capabilities.
 Improve the quality of your data.
 Get distributors on your side as part of a quality supply chain.
 Potentially work to lower margins and support distribution partners.

 - Extension of the supply chain – PIM has low setup costs and easy functionality.
-This means distribution partners can seamlessly be added to routes to market.
+This means distribution partners can seamlessly be added to routes to the market.

 - Shorter time to market – Rapidly take on new suppliers and products.
 Increase speed to market.
 You can also benefit from working with cost-effective suppliers and products.